Monitoring IBM AIX Servers with QRadar

 TIP: Ensure to deploy full configuration after saving your custom DSM.
 It was observed that the latest DSM Editor has some bugginess that may cause events to be tagged improperly.

-UPDATE: The condition above where events were found to not process as expected was found to be resolved after numerous Deploy Full Configurations.
+UPDATE: The condition above where events were found to not process as expected was found to be resolved by manipulating what is called parsing order located in the sensordevice table.
 IBM AIX Audit and IBM AIX Syslog will both work when using the syslog protocol.